Uplink-Downlink Duality for Beamforming in Integrated Sensing and Communications: Uplink-Downlink Duality for ISAC

 As compared to the downlink, the definitions of $\mathbf{M}_{\mathbf U}$ and $\boldsymbol{\omega}_{\mathbf{U}}$ here are exactly the same, but the SINR constraints are now expressed in terms of $\mathbf{M}_{\mathbf U}^\mathsf{T}$.
 Further, the weights in the power minimization and the noises have their roles reversed.

-We now argue that the solution to the inner minimization problem above is again achieved with equality, just as in the downlink.
-This is because (\ref{eq:UL_M}) and (\ref{eq:UL_M_matrix}) imply that $\mathbf{q} \geq \mathbf{M}_{\mathbf U}^\mathsf{-T} \boldsymbol{\omega}_{\mathbf{U}}$.
+We now argue that the solution to the inner minimization problem above is achieved when the uplink SINRs (i.e.,~\eqref{eq:ul_sinr} or~\eqref{eq:UL_M}) are met with equality, just as in the downlink.
+This is because for every $\mathbf{U}$ and $\mathbf{q}$ satisfying (\ref{eq:UL_M}) and (\ref{eq:UL_M_matrix}) we must have $\mathbf{q} \geq \mathbf{M}_{\mathbf U}^\mathsf{-T} \boldsymbol{\omega}_{\mathbf{U}}$.
 By Lemma \ref{lemma:positive}, since we assume admissibility, we have that $\mathbf{M}_{\mathbf U}^\mathsf{-T} \boldsymbol{\omega}_{\mathbf{U}}$ must be nonnegative.
-Now, since the weights in the objective are all positive (i.e., the all-one vector), using the same argument as in the downlink, we conclude that the optimal solution to the inner minimization problem must be
+Now, since the weights in the objective are all positive (i.e., the all-one vector), we conclude that the optimal solution to the inner minimization problem must be